 One of the most vivid memories I have as a little girl was watching my dad’s reactions while we walked down busy streets in big cities like London, New York or Hong Kong during our travels.
 I could see that it was a visual treat for an avid people-watcher like him who took in all the sights with delight.

 We’d encounter disheveled homeless people sitting on the sidewalk, mumbling gibberish, anxious office workers walking hurriedly to their destination, couples sitting on benches, embroiled in a squabble, or a punk rocker sporting a pink Mohawk (it was the 80s!), whizzing past everyone on his skateboard.

 My dad would smile in amusement and then look at me and my brother and emphatically say, “Kids, this world is like a zoo.
 You get all kinds of creatures.
 Always keep an eye out for the sneaky ones.”

 Like most people, I preferred giving others the benefit of the doubt because it’s so much easier to get along than it is to question and be suspicious of people’s motives.
-Most of us were raised to adhere to social niceties that indoctrinate us to compromise and take the middle road so that we don’t ruffle any feathers.
+Most of us were raised to adhere to social niceties that indoctrinate us to compromise so that we don’t ruffle any feathers.
 If you’re a woman, you probably received a heavier dose of this precept!

-I certainly agree that our repertoire of people skills should include the ability to co-operate, negotiate and smooth out differences.
-In real life, having this skill set is a necessity as we can’t always choose the people that we deal with on a daily basis, such as co-workers, bosses and family members.
+I agree that our repertoire of people skills should include the ability to co-operate, negotiate and smooth out differences.
+Having this skill set is a necessity as we can’t always choose the people that we deal with on a daily basis, such as co-workers, bosses and family members.

 But at what point do we draw the line and say “That’s it!
 I won’t accept being treated in this way!”?
 I believe this occurs when the relationship begins disrupting our internal balance and eats away at our peace of mind.